Home Value7 min read

 - It is a secondary/guest bathroom: Tub/shower combos serve the widest range of uses

-- It is a special feature: Clawfoot or vintage tubs are selling points — refinish for $700 instead
+- It is a special feature: Clawfoot or vintage tubs can be selling points, so plan around the feature instead of removing it automatically

 - Family neighborhood: Ballard, Greenwood, West Seattle families expect tubs